Billionaire Warren Buffett Trashes Bitcoin Again: ‘That Is Not Investing’

 This is not the first time that Warren Buffett has slammed bitcoin and the virtual currency market.
 In January 2018, Buffett predicted that crypto will definitely come to a “bad ending.”

-“In terms of cryptocurrencies, generally, I can say with almost certainty that they will come to a bad ending,” Buffett told CNBC (see video).
+“In terms of cryptocurrencies, I can say with almost certainty that they will come to a bad ending,” Buffett told CNBC (see video).
 “When it happens or how or anything else, I don’t know.”

-Buffett joins a growing chorus of cryptocurrency skeptics who are convinced the digital currency ecosystem is a scam and a passing trend.
+Buffett joins a growing chorus of cryptocurrency skeptics who are convinced the digital currency ecosystem is a massive scam and a passing trend.

 Buffett echoed the sentiments of four Nobel Prize-winning economists who say bitcoin’s true price should be zero, as the Inquisitr has reported.